CarlosNZ/fig-tree-evaluator/README.md

 - configure a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) to implement branching logic.
 (See implementation in `20_match.test.ts`)
 - extend [JSON Forms](https://jsonforms.io) with more complex logic and dynamic lookups: https://github.com/CarlosNZ/jsonforms-with-figtree-demo

 A range of built-in operators are available, from simple logic, arithmetic and string manipulation, to data fetching from local sources or remote APIs.
+Plus, you can extend functionality with your own [custom operators](#custom-functionsoperators)

 [**Demo/Playground**](https://carlosnz.github.io/fig-tree-evaluator/)